TROVE

-Trove: A Woman’s Search for Truth and Buried Treasure is the true story of a woman whose life is up-ended when she begins an armchair treasure hunt—a search for $10,000 worth of gold coins buried in Brooklyn, of all places, with a man who is not her husband.
+Trove: A Woman’s Search for Truth and Buried Treasure is the true story of a woman whose life is up-ended when she begins an armchair treasure hunt — a search for $10,000 worth of gold coins buried in Brooklyn, of all places, with a man who is not her husband.
 In this eloquent, hilarious, sharply realized memoir, Sandra A. Miller grapples with the death of her difficult mother and the regret and confusion that so often accompanies middle age.

 In a very real way, Miller has spent her life hunting for buried treasure.
 As a child, she trained herself to find things: dropped hair clips, shiny bits of broken glass, discarded lighters.
+Looking to escape from her volatile parents and often-unhappy childhood, Miller found deeper meaning, and a good deal of hope, in each of these objects.

-Her search for gold, which soon becomes an obsession, forces her to dredge up painful pieces of her past, confront the true source of her sorrow, and finally discover what it is she has been looking for all these years.
+Now an adult and facing the loss of her last living parent-her mother, who is at once cold, difficult and wildly funny, Miller finds herself, as she so often did as a little girl, pressed against a wall of her own longing.
+Her search for gold, which soon becomes an obsession, forces her to dredge up painful pieces of her past, confront the true source of her sorrow and finally discover what it is she has been looking for all these years.

 ABOUT THE AUTHOR